-Immovable property tax is payable on 30 September each year.
-It is calculated on the basis of the market value as at 1 January 1980 of immovable property that the taxpayer owned on the preceding 1 January.
+Immovable property tax has been payable on 30 September each year, calculated on the basis of the 1980 market value of immovable property that the taxpayer owned at the beginning of the year.
+This tax has been abolished with effect from 1 January 2017 and therefore the current year (2016) is the last year when this tax will be levied.